UPPMAX/programming_formalisms/docs/project_start/startup.md

 ```

 - You should see a very long help page as the tool is very versatile (press q to quit).
 	- Do not worry about this now but keep in mind that you can always read the help files when in doubt.
 	- Searching online can also be useful, but choosing search terms to find relevant information takes some practice and discussions in some online threads may be confusing.
 	- Note that help pages also work when you don't have a network connection!

+**Alternative commits**
 - You can also omit the ``-m`` option and a text editor will open.
 - The first line will be your commit message.
 - You can add other lines to add some more detailed info about your changes.